Alan Combe: International career

 Combe was named in the senior Scotland squad on a few occasions but was not capped.
 Combe did however appear for the Scotland B team in 2005, playing in the second half of a 2–0 victory against Poland B.

 Coaching career

 While playing for Morton, Combe worked as a goalkeeping coach at Alloa Athletic.
 Combe was released from his contract with Morton in 2012 to become a goalkeeping coach at Hearts, although he retained his playing registration in case of emergency.
 After being released by Hearts in 2014, in July Combe joined boyhood club Hibernian as a player-coach.
 He left Hibernian during the 2020 close season.
 Combe joined Cove Rangers as a goalkeeping coach in September 2020.
 In July 2021, Combe was announced as the new goalkeeping coach for Dundee, following the departure of Bobby Geddes.
+Combe remained in the post for 4 years under several different managers, before being relieved of his duties in May 2025.

 Personal life

 Combe is the great nephew of Bobby Combe, who played for Hibs and Scotland in the 1940s and 1950s.